 Walleczek, J. and Grössing, J. (2016b) Is the World Local or Nonlocal?
 Towards an Emergent Quantum Mechanics in the 21st Century.
 J. Phys.: Conf.
 Ser.
 701, 012001.
 Read more

 Walleczek, J. and Grössing, G. (2014) The Non-signalling Theorem in Generalizations of Bell’s Theorem.
 J. Phys.: Conf.
 Ser.
 504, 012001.
 Read more

 Phenoscience Laboratories is presently researching the problem of time-symmetric interpretations in ontological quantum mechanics.
 In time-symmetric quantum ontologies how is the non-signalling theorem to be interpreted?
-Work is in preparation that applies the new concept of Shannon signalling (see Walleczek und Grössing, 2016a) to retro-causal ontologies, including closed-timelike-curves (CTCs) in general relativity (in preparation).
+Work was published recently that applies the concept of Shannon signalling (see Walleczek und Grössing, 2016a) to retro-causal ontologies (Walleczek, 2019).
 This work is sponsored in large part by the Fetzer Franklin Fund (FFF) of the John E. Fetzer Memorial Trust.